-The 2019 GBKA Auction will be held on Saturday 18th May at its new location at the Royal Agricultural University, Stroud Road, Cirencester, Gloucestershire GL7 6SJ.
+The 2020 GBKA Auction will be held on Saturday 16th May, once again at its new location, the Royal Agricultural University, Stroud Road, Cirencester, Gloucestershire GL7 6JS.

-Auction sellers form – to be completed if you would like to sell any items in the auction
+Complete a Sellers Form if you would like to sell any items in the auction.

-GBKA Live Bees Auction Lot Card – available on the day to summarise the condition of any colonies of live bees received for auction
+A Live Bees Auction Lot Card will be available on the day to summarise the condition of any colonies of bees received for auction.

 The Auction of Equipment will start at 12 noon and the Auction of Live Bees will start at 3pm.
 Lots will be taken from 8.00am to 11am ON THE DAY.
-Live Bees to be entered by 10.30am, and please no wet comb.
+Live Bees to be entered by 10.30am.
 All lots must be removed by 6pm.
 Refreshments will be available on site.

-Get to the Auction early and get a Sellers Form (you can download it using the link above) to list the items you are selling.
+Get to the Auction early and get an Auction Sellers Form (download using the link above) to list the items you are selling.
 You need to put a description of the goods and any reserve price if you want.
 Give the form to a steward.
 Your goods will then get given a lot number and it will be fixed onto the goods.
 At the end of the auction check to see if all your goods have been sold.
 If there are items of yours that have not been sold then you must take them away.